 Enclosed within the dramatic, shadowy folds of the Aravalli Hills, the Sariska Tiger Reserve & National Park is a tangle of remnant semideciduous jungle and craggy canyons sheltering streams and lush greenery.
 It covers 866 sq km (including a core area of 498 sq km), and is home to peacocks, monkeys, majestic sambars, nilgai, chital, wild boars and jackals.

-Unfortunately, despite its name, you're unlikely to spot a tiger in Sariska.
-It is, however, still a fascinating sanctuary.
-The best time to spot wildlife is November to March, and you’ll see most wildlife in the evening.
-The park is closed to safaris from 1 July to 30 September.
-Your chances of spotting wildlife at this time is minimal, in any case, and the park is only open for temple pilgrimage.
+In 2018 there were 17 tigers roaming the reserve, including five newborn cubs.
+Poaching, however, by local villagers is an ongoing problem.
+Although you may not spot a tiger in Sariska, it is still a fascinating wildlife-filled sanctuary.
+The best time to see wildlife is November to March, and you’ll see most activity in the evening.
+The park is closed to safaris from 1 July to 30 September, though still open for temple pilgrimages.